mulesoft-assets/template-sieb2sfdc-contact-migration/README.md

 There may be a few things that you need to know regarding Siebel, in order for this template to work.

-This Anypoint Template may be using date time/timestamp fields from the Siebe in order to do comparisons and take further actions.
+This Anypoint Template may be using date time/timestamp fields from the Siebel in order to do comparisons and take further actions.
 While the template handles the time zone by sending all such fields in a neutral time zone, it can not find out on its on the time zone in which the Siebel instance is on.
 It will be up to the user of this template to provide such information.
 To find out more about Siebel time zones please check the following [link](http://docs.oracle.com/cd/B40099_02/books/Fundamentals/Fund_settingoptions3.html)